NaughtyFaun/NF_Photoshop_Plugin/README.md

 ## nf_shadow_light_vivid.js

 Adds `softlight` and `multiply` layers next to selected one.
 Hold CTRL to add layers below selected.
 Hold SHIFT to also add `vividlight` layer along with others.

+## nf_setup_embed.js

+Most images that are added into original require a setup and is mostly identical for any such embedded image.
+This script will do the boilerplate heavy lifting.